NorskRegnesentral/skchange-tutorial-hydro/README.md

 ## Running the tutorial

-1. Open the /notebooks folder.
+1. Open the notebooks folder.
 2. Run through the notebooks and cells in order.

-    * When VSCode asks if you want to activate the `.venv` environment for Jupyter, click "Yes".
+    * When [VSCode] asks if you want to activate the `.venv` environment for Jupyter, click "Yes".

 ## :movie_camera: Other Tutorials